sauriol/doh/README.md

 # doh
-DNS Over HTTPS for CSEC-462
+A simple DNS over HTTPS server and client written in Python